scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `description` {#description}

 The `description` field contains a UTF-8 encoded string that describes the ISD.
-The text MUST be formatted in accordance with "Net-Unicode" {{RFC5198}} to ensure consistent normalization.
+The text SHOULD be formatted in accordance with "Net-Unicode" {{RFC5198}} to ensure consistent normalization.
 It SHOULD NOT be empty.
 The description MUST be in English.
 It MAY additionally contain information in other languages; if it does, the non-English text SHOULD be identified using language tags as defined in {{RFC5646}}.